Crumb Top Baking

 • Storage instructions

-• More chocolate cake recipes
+• More recommended chocolate cake recipes

 • Vinegar - This cake doesn't contain any eggs to help it rise, so the vinegar is needed to react with the baking soda to help create leavening.
 The recipe calls for apple cider vinegar but white vinegar works too.

-How to make a cake in the air fryer
+How to make this air fryer cake

 Dry ingredients sifted together in a glass bowl with the wet ingredients and a sifter surrounding it.